-While we give these pants high praise for ruggedness out in the field, we don’t consider them the most flattering, and that’s due to their primary function as hunting pants.
+While we give these pants high praise for their ruggedness out in the field, we don’t consider them the most flattering, and that’s due to their primary function as hunting pants.
 So, they won’t be a great choice for the office.

-If you don’t mind a rugged look while bushwacking across the terrain and prefer a no-frills appearance, then the First Lite’s Alturas Guide Pant is a pant that doesn’t mess around.
+If you don’t mind a rugged look while bushwacking across the terrain and prefer a no-frills appearance, then the First Lite’s Alturas Guide Pant is a hiking pant that doesn’t mess around.